browserengineering/book/book/embeds.md

 [lli]: https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading

 *Image placeholders*: Building on top of lazy loading, implement placeholder styling of images that haven't loaded yet.
-This is typically done by putting an icon representing an unloaded image in its place.
-If `width` or `height` is not specified, the resulting size in that dimension should be sized to fit the icon.
+This is done by setting a 0x0 sizing, unless `width` or `height` is specified.

 *Same-origin frame tree*: same-origin iframes can access each others' variables and DOM, even if they are not adjacent in the frame tree.
 Implement this.